 The Aristologist relies for its existence on its subscribers and contributors.
 Contributions may be research, memories, archival material, or remembrances of important meals past.

 Restaurants close and important figures in Antipodean gastronomy pass away without their histories being documented and preserved.
 This is an important archival function of the Aristologist.
 If you can document a significant element of New Zealand's culinary history that should be recorded for posterity, please look .

 A personal or library subscription to the Aristologist is $30 per volume (plus postage).
 Between 1 and 4 volumes could be published annually.
 They are also available to buy singly at prices based upon page costs.

 Please email if you wish to subscribe, or purchase single copies.

 Click on the individual volumes below to view contents and prices.
-The journals are currently being indexed - click on the index link above to search volumes 1 to 7.
+Click on the index link above to search volumes 1 to 7.

 Sample pages are available for volumes 11-13.
 A few full articles are also available in .